basketry/ir/README.md

 # Low-level Basketry IR components

-This package provides a "raw IR" perser and generator for [Basketry](https://github.com/basketry/basketry)'s Intermediate Representation format.
+This package provides a "raw IR" parser and generator for [Basketry](https://github.com/basketry/basketry)'s Intermediate Representation format.
 These tools are useful when debugging in-development components or when connecting a Basketry pipeline into another toolchain.

 [A list of full-featured Basketry components can be found on the wiki.](https://github.com/basketry/basketry/wiki#components)